MeyerSoundLaboratoriesInc/occt/dox/user_guides/boolean_operations/boolean_operations.md

 * <i>S1, S2 ...
 Sn</i> -- the operation arguments;
 * *n* -- the number of arguments.

+For more details see @ref occt_algorithms_10a "Section Algorithm" section.

 @subsection occt_algorithms_2_2 Parts of algorithms

-GFA, BOA, PA and SA have the same Data Structure (DS).
+GFA, BOA, SPA and SA have the same Data Structure (DS).
 The main goal of the Data Structure is to store all necessary information for input data and intermediate results.

 The operators consist of two main parts:
 *	Intersection Part (IP).
 The main goal of IP is to compute the interferences between sub-shapes of arguments.
 The IP uses DS to retrieve input data and store the results of intersections.
 *	Building Part (BP).
 The main goal of BP is to build required result of an operation.
 This part also uses DS to retrieve data and store the results.

-As it follows from the definition of operator results, the main differences between GFA, BOA, PA and SA are in the Building Part.
+As it follows from the definition of operator results, the main differences between GFA, BOA, SPA and SA are in the Building Part.
 The Intersection Part is the same for the algorithms.

 @section occt_algorithms_3 Terms and Definitions